Chapter 15:

 The crowds nearby yelped and whimpered at the sight of the approaching giant flame ball.
 But Jan's barrier made sure they were safe.

 "This is it!"
-He raised his hockey stick weapon high and let go so it hovered midair.
+He raised his hockey stick weapon high and let go so it hovered midair with his magic.

-Movements around the stadium went to a complete stop.
-Even smells went dull to the senses.
+Movements around the stadium paused.
+Smells became dull to the senses.
 The only one who could move was Kairo.

 Leela's eyes swelled with fear for the first time: she cowered behind her arm.

-Jan negated the below with his magic.
-He rose to judge the conclusion of the match: his eyes narrowed when he saw the countess was in no shape to fight.
-Kairo had given them another surprise showing.
-The boy is a true wizard.
+Jan negated the blow with his magic, knocking the stick out of Kairo's arm.
+He rose to judge the conclusion of the match.
+His eyes narrowed when he saw the countess unable to move off the ground.
+She was in no shape to fight.
+Kairo was still standing, making him the winner.
+The boy gave them another surprise showing.
+He's a true wizard.

-"Countess Leela's magic is exhausted, her body is unable to continue the fight."
+"Countess Leela's magic is exhausted, her body is unable to continue the fight.
+Kairo is still standing.
+The trial is in his favor."

 "The heck I'm not.
 I'll not give in to this alien brute!"
-Leela struggled off the ground to her feet.
-She pulled out her daggers to continue her fight.
+Leela growled as struggled to her feet, but dropped back down when her body was far too weak to stand.

 Lyon's eyes narrowed.
 He rose from his sofa to stand majestically before his people.
 The midair view screen showed his face and powerful countenance.